lfochamon/website/www/content/pages/prospective.md

 <span class="prospect-comment">\*If you have a 5-year bachelor degree (as is the case, e.g., in South America) and an <em>amazing</em> CV, you should still apply!
 We'll find a way to make it work.</span>
 {: .prospect-item}

-- have *demonstrated* reading, writing, and oral proficiency in technical English
+- have reading, writing, and oral proficiency in technical English
 <span class="prospect-comment">([Do you need to speak German?](#do-i-need-to-speak-german) **No**, the official and working language of the group is English)</span>
 {: .prospect-item}